QuentinSoubeyran/pheres/README.md

 ## Various Utilities

 There are also useful small functions, such as `get`, `has` and `set` that accept nested keys (`int` or `str`) at once and can navigate in python JSON object.
-Those are ultimately `dict`s and `list`s, but creating a key-value down an arborescent in one go is convinient.
+Those are ultimately `dict`s and `list`s, but adding a key-value pair deep down an arborescent in one go is convenient.

-The function `flatten`, `expand` and `compact` provide transformation on JSON objects to make handling them easier in certain contexts.
+The function `flatten`, `expand` and `compact` provide transformations on JSON objects that make handling them easier in certain contexts.